postmannen/actress/README.md

 - EC, custom events
 - ES, supervisor events

-The reason for splitting them up are for **separation** and use of **mutex'es** , for example if the event routing logic hangs on static events, it will not affect the other event kinds, so we are able to for example send errors if any of the other routers are having trouble or have massive load.
+The reason for splitting them up are for **separation**.
+For example if the event routing logic hangs on static events, it will not affect the other event kinds, so we are able to for example send errors if any of the other routers are having trouble or have massive load.

 A router Actress/Process is defined for each of the event types.

 ### Where to use an actor process of a specific kind ?

-**Static processes**, should be used for processes/actors defined at startup.
+**Static processes**, normally used for processes/actors defined at startup.
 **Dynamic processes**, Can be used both for startup and runtime defined actors, but prefer static at startup unless you have a really good reason to not do it :).
 **Error processes** For error logging and handling.
 **Supervisor processes** For control logic and information about the whole Actress system.